-Students are expected to collect their results in person.
-However, if you are unable to collect in person you can either:-

-Nominate a third party to collect your results; you will be required to complete, sign and return a permission form to the exams office, stating the name of the person who will be collecting on your behalf.
-The form has to be signed by the student, not the parent/guardian.
-The nominated person, will need to provide photographic identification when collecting your results.
+- Students are expected to collect their results in person.
+However, if you are unable to collect in person you can either - Nominate a third party to collect your results.
+You will be required to complete, sign and return a permission form to the exams office, stating the name of the person who will be collecting on your behalf.
+The form must be signed by the student, not the parent or guardian.
+The nominated person will need to provide photographic identification on the day, when collecting your results.